stylianos-sk/website/README.md

 - [x] Deploy to a custom domain
 - [ ] Update the main text
 - [ ] Fix the contact and other links
+- [ ] Add the social preview image